LemmySmackett/LemmySmackettCom/content/stories/mature/seduction.md

 After we finished, as she was buttoning up her blouse, she said, "I think I'll say yes to him.
 I ran because I'd never met someone so sincere.
 And now I'm here with you."
 She turned to me, smiling.
 "It's rather silly, isn't it?"

-In one blow, I caved her forehead with the wrench I kept behind a trash can.
+In one blow, I caved her forehead—with the wrench I kept behind a trash can.

-Her body fell limp and I bagged it up, intending to dispose of it as I have all the others.
+Her body fell limp, and I bagged it up, intending to dispose of it like all the others.

 I have never met a man or woman of virtue. Ω